 Fanning does differ drastically from its southern neighbor, Christmas Island, in that it has more annual rainfall, averaging about 75 inches of rain a year (compared to about 30 inches at Christmas).
 This makes for a more lush environment.
 You do want to be sure be prepared with a light rain jacket in case you get caught in a downpour.

-Getting To Fanning Island
+Getting to Fanning Island

 To get to Fanning Island, you will first have to travel to Christmas Island (Kiritimati) via either Honolulu or Fiji.
-Fiji Airways flies every Tuesday between Honolulu and Christmas Island.
+Most guests plan on arriving in Honolulu on either Sunday or Monday, or in Fiji on Monday or Tuesday.
+Fiji Airways flies every Tuesday between Nadi (Fiji), Honolulu, and Christmas Island.
 You cross the International Date Line, so on Hawaii time you fly Tuesday to Tuesday, while on Christmas Island it is actually Wednesday to Wednesday.
-The flight to Christmas Island departs Honolulu Tuesday at 12:00 PM, arriving Christmas Island at 3:00 PM on Wednesday.
-The following Tuesday (Wednesday in Christmas Island), the return flight from the island typically leaves about 7:00 AM and arrives in Honolulu at 10:30 AM.
+The flight to Christmas Island departs Honolulu Tuesday at 12:00 PM, arriving Christmas Island at 3:30 PM on Wednesday.
+The following Tuesday (Wednesday in Christmas Island), the

-any travel delays related to either the charter flight to Fanning or the commercial flight on Fiji Airways to/from Hawaii (or Fiji), she will be able to assist you in any rebookings needed to get you home.
+We strongly recommend using the services of our professional travel agent in Honolulu: Renee Mahler with Ultimate Vacations.
+She is the best resource for reservations between Honolulu and Christmas Island (Cassidy International Airport, code CXI).
+She is very familiar with this flight and will take good care of you.
+Moreover, if there are ever any travel delays related to either the charter flight to Fanning or the commercial flight on Fiji Airways to/from Hawaii (or Fiji), she will be able to assist you in any rebookings needed to get you home.
 While these sorts of delays are rare, they do happen.
 This is also another good reason to purchase Travel Insurance for this trip.

 Lodging at Fanning Island